White-tailed deer turns out to be a huge storehouse of coronavirus infections - ExBulletin

 With such high levels of infection, researchers conclude that deer are actively infecting each other with the virus.
 Scientists have also identified various SARS-CoV-2 mutants, suggesting that there were many human-to-deer transmissions.

 The fact that North America is home to a large number of white-tailed deer and often lives close to people provides several opportunities for the disease to move between the two species.
 This includes wildlife management activities, field research, recreation, tourism and hunting.
 In fact, hunters treat dead animals on a regular basis, which can be one of the most obvious causes of potential reinfection.
-A water source contaminated with SARS-CoV-2 Transmission route, Although this has not been proven yet.
+It has also been suggested that SARS-CoV-2 contaminated water sources may provide a route of transmission, but this has not yet been proven.

 Human-to-deer and deer-to-deer transmission is believed to promote the rapid spread of the disease within white-tailed deer populations throughout the United States.
 This is especially apparent during the first few months of 2021, when COVID infections were booming in the population.
-Previous studies have shown that SARS-CoV-2 can be transmitted from humans to livestock and captive animals. cat dog, Zoo animals, and most notably Cultured mink..
+Previous studies have shown that SARS-CoV-2 can infect cats, dogs, zoo animals, and especially domestic and captive animals, including domestic mink, from humans. increase.
 However, until now, the disease has not been shown to spread to wildlife species.

-White-tailed deer is the most abundant large mammal in North America, and its range is From Canada to South America..It is estimated that the U.S. population alone is large 30 million animals..
-They are social species that live in family groups of 2-12 individuals and can thrive in a variety of habitats, including: City parks and forests..

-These aspects of their ecology and behavior have made them of particular concern regarding the spread of the disease, including: Bovine tuberculosis When Chronic wasting disease..
+These aspects of their ecology and behavior have made them of particular concern regarding the prevalence of diseases, including bovine tuberculosis and chronic wasting disease.
 These pathogens already have significant impacts on the health of wildlife and livestock around the world.

 Findings from these latest studies have raised concerns that white-tailed deer may be a reservoir of SARS-CoV-2.
 Not only can this easily infect a large number of animals, but even more worrisome, it can be leaked to humans.

-This type of infection cycle Infected mink farm, That eventually led to the Danish government euthanizing their entire captive population 17 million animals..
+This type of infection cycle was recorded in infected mink farm workers, and the Danish government eventually euthanized an entire 17 million captive population.
 It is important to emphasize that there is currently no evidence of SARS-CoV-2 transmission from white-tailed deer to humans.
 Early studies also suggest that infected deer tend to be asymptomatic.
-Still, the transmission of the disease in wildlife populations is Human and animal health..
+Nevertheless, disease transmission in wildlife populations has significant implications for human and animal health.

 Viral mutations in reservoir hosts such as white-tailed deer can lead to new variants of the disease.
 These mutants can lead to increased infection rates, increased pathogenicity (severity of symptoms), and may prove to be more effective in evading the human immune system.
 Similarly, reinfection from wildlife reservoirs can complicate our long-term efforts to combat and control disease.